Skip to main content

 1. Go to Devices > Configuration Profiles.

-2. Select Create Profile, followed by Platform: macOS and Profile Type: Template.
+2. Select Create Profile, then Platform: macOS and Profile Type: Template.

 3. Select Trusted Certificate and click Create.